pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab1/README.md

 ### Understanding Bob's Modes

-Bob has three distinct modes, each optimized for different tasks:
+Bob has several distinct modes, each optimized for different tasks.
+Some examples are:

-> **🎯 Bob Differentiator: Customizable Modes**
-> Bob's mode system is one of its key differentiators.
-Unlike other AI assistants, Bob allows you to create custom modes tailored to your team's specific workflows.
-The three built-in modes you'll use in this lab are just the beginning.

 #### 🎯 Plan Mode
 **When to use**: Planning, designing, strategizing